Chalarangelo/30-seconds-of-code/content/snippets/css/s/fullscreen.md

 language: css
 tags: [visual]
 cover: flower-portrait-3
 excerpt: Did you know you can differentiate an element's styles when it's in fullscreen mode?
-Learn how to do it with this snippet!
+Learn how to do it with this code snippet!
 listed: true
 dateModified: 2024-09-08
 ---